CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-AVS-Connectivity.md

-# Exercise 1: AVS Connectivity
+# Module 1: AVS Connectivity

 Azure VMware Solution offers a private cloud environment accessible from On-Premises and Azure-based resources.
 Services such as Azure ExpressRoute, VPN connections, or Azure Virtual WAN deliver the connectivity.